Write tests

 Use assertions

-The Ballerina test framework supports the following assertions, which help to verify the expected behavior of a piece of code.
+The Ballerina test framework supports the following assertions, which help in verifying the expected behavior of a piece of code.
 These assertions can be used to decide if the test is passing or failing based on the condition.

 Assertion functionDescription